KREMLIN TIDE

 “Stop!
 We end this now.
 Take this!
 It is money!”

 She lied and asked God for forgiveness at the same time.
-The next instant two bangs echoed, and the elderly woman fell at the Jaguar’s driver side door.
+The next instant, two bangs echoed, and the elderly woman fell at the Jaguar’s driver side door.
 The spectator hit the pavement and covered his head.
-Terrified, Anastasiya wondered what just happened.
+Terrified, Anastasiya wondered what happened.
 How did this come to this?
-She strived to open her door to check for life, but the weight of the woman blocked her inside.
+She strove to open her door to check for life, but the weight of the woman blocked her inside.
 No!
 She needed to go!
 God will bless this woman as He saw fit.
-She did not want to be recognized.
-She trembled to think... no, no, she was safe here in America, but she must go home now!
+She did not want to be recognized, then trembled to think... no, no!
+She was safe here in America, but she must go home now!

-She attempted to slam the luxury vehicle in to drive to speed out of the parking lot.
+Anastasiya attempted to slam the luxury vehicle in to drive to speed out of the parking lot.
 The man picked himself up off the pavement as the van sped and stopped in front of the Jaguar.
-Her getaway was blocked.
-Her panic heightened further when the man pointed at her through the front windshield and yelled:
+Her blocked getaway heightened her panic more when the man pointed at her through the front windshield.

 “Don’t shoot!”
 Man One said.

-The driver side door flew open and out popped Man Two.
+The driver’s side door flew open and out popped Man Two.
 The passenger side man checked on the old woman.

 “Yeah, we just want to help you!”
 Man Two said.
 “Where’s the gun?”